DeMarcoLab/autolamella/INSTALLATION.md

 #### Add the autoscript python packages to your `site-packages`

-To add the AutoScript python packages to your new conda environment, follow these three steps:
+To add the AutoScript python packages to your new conda environment on the SUPPORT PC, follow these three steps:

 1. Find the python environment that was created with your AutoScript installation.
 Typically, you can expect the environment is named 'Autoscript', and its installed packages should be found at: